PATH: Homeless Outreach

 What is REAL?

-The REAL team is working to establish a new system of response and care for people with unmanaged behavioral health needs, profound experiences of complex trauma, cognitive disabilities, persistent poverty, and often lifelong experiences of punishment, failure, betrayal, and marginalization.
+The REAL team has established a new system of response and care for people with unmanaged behavioral health needs, profound experiences of complex trauma, cognitive disabilities, persistent poverty, and often lifelong experiences of punishment, failure, betrayal, and marginalization.

 To connect with the REAL team, call (360) 457-0431 and select option 5.